-- 1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters): - For a screen-research academic you would expect the research to predominantly have been produced in screen forms.
-There is a growing movement in media practice and creative arts disciplines that both challenges the primacy of text-based research outputs that are traditional to the academy, and appreciates the capacity for audio-visual works to communicate new knowledge.
-As David MacDougall (2011) notes "[a]udio-visual recording has evolved to become a means of exploring the full gamut of human social experience, including ideas, feelings, verbal and non-verbal expression, aesthetics, the role of the senses, and the formal and informal interactions of everyday life"1. - You could expect the majority of a creative works researcher's publications and research activity to be listed under the final category: 'Other'. - The Faculty of Arts Creative Works Sub-Committee (which reviews and verifies creative works for the purposes of the Faculty's Research Active survey and for inclusion in ERA submissions) used the University's criteria for assessing whether a creative work is a Major Creative Work (J1) or a Minor Creative Work (J2). - J1s usually greater than 45 minutes for DVD/video/radio, greater than 30 minutes for musical recordings and performances, book-length for creative writing and poetry.
-(These are considered to be equivalent to an A1 monograph and it would be highly unusual for a researcher to be able to produce more than one J1 output in any 2-year period) - J2s usually more than 10 minutes for DVD/video/radio programs, greater than 10 minutes for musical recordings and performances, short texts.
-(These are considered to be equivalent to a B1 or C1). - 2.
-Norms for authorship (e.g., sole vs joint, order of authorship): - For traditional publications: - o Sole authorship is most common. - o If a publication has been co-authored, authors' names are listed alphabetically.
-It should also be assumed that each author has contributed equally to the publication. - Creative works are very often collaborative productions, especially in the screen production disciplines.
-The researcher should indicate their role in the production. - 3.
-Quality indicators and how to interpret them: - These may include, but are not limited to: - External funding (Australia Council, ArtsNSW, screen agencies, philanthropic sources) - o Peer review curatorial or selection processes - Quality of publication outlet or presenting organisation (e.g. publisher, record label, broadcaster, distributor, festival, gallery) - o Awards, citations and reviews - As a broad principle, quality creative outputs will be able to demonstrate external validation that sits at arm's length from the author.
+- 1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters): - Research outputs may consist of any form of publicly available, assessable materials embodying research, whether produced by writing, making, composing, or performing.
+There is a growing movement in the humanities and creative arts that challenges the primacy of text-based research outputs that are traditional to the academy and appreciates the capacity for creative works to generate and communicate new knowledge.
+The ARC distinguishes between what it calls "traditional outputs" (scholarly publications such as monographs, book chapters and journal articles) and "non-traditional research outputs".
+NTROs may include works of creative art: e.g., films, audio works, digital media works, music composition, music or dance performance, or creative writing. - The Faculty of Arts Creative Works Sub-Committee reviews and verifies creative works as Major Creative Works (a J1, awarded 4 or 5 research active points) or as Minor Creative Works (a J2, awarded 1, 2 or 3 points).
+A J1 may include, e.g., a screen or audio work of 40 minutes or more, novel, book length collection of poetry, album of original music, large scale original performance or musical work, or major digital media work.
+Each point is equivalent to a refereed article or book chapter. - While the scale and length of a work are relevant, a creative work is verified on the basis of its original contribution to knowledge (in relation to form and/or content), and depth of research and strength of outcomes are also relevant. - 2.
+Norms for authorship (e.g., sole vs joint, order of authorship): - For traditional publications, sole authorship is most common.
+If a publication has been co-authored, the lead author is usually listed first.
+Therefore, it cannot be assumed that each author has contributed equally to the publication. - Creative works are very often collaborative productions, especially in screen and music.
+The researcher should indicate their role and responsibilities in the production. - 3.
+Quality indicators and how to interpret them: - These may include, but are not limited to: - External funding Australia Council, screen agencies state and federal, international funders, foundation grants, film festival (MIFF Premiere etc), industry fellowship funds, major distributors). - Peer review curatorial or selection processes - Quality of publication outlet or presenting organisation (e.g. publisher, record label, broadcaster, distributor, festival, curated streaming service, gallery) - Awards and award nominations, citations, and reviews. - As a broad principle, quality NTROs will be able to demonstrate external validation that sits at arm's length from the creator.
 In some cases this validation may continue for some years after the output is produced and is closely aligned to notions of research impact.